jdlms/templ-demo/readme.md

 # Templ Demo

-An experiment to use React in Go Templ templates with Tailwind CSS v4.
+An experiment to use React in Go Templ templates.

 ## Setup & Build Commands